Kafka Connect HTTP Connector

 - There is an

-property that uniquely identify records (e.g. key) - There won’t be new items preceding already seen ones
+Offsetproperty that uniquely identify records (e.g. key) - There won’t be new items preceding already seen ones

-has been executed, as a result we’ll have to deal with a HttpResponse
+Once our HttpRequest has been executed, as a result we’ll have to deal with a HttpResponse, we can immediately do some

 kind of transformation with it.
-This will happen before the HttpResponseParser
+This will happen before the HttpResponseParser starts its work.

 This may be useful in various cases, e.g. to correct JSON into more usable form, to cast types of fields, or to select